kmr0877/Image-Processing-with-OpenCV/README.md

+## Aims and Objective
+Sergei  Prokudin Gorsky(1863-1944)  was  a  Russian  photographer  and  chemist  whose collection of colour photographs is the oldest surviving to this date.
+He used a camera that took a sequence of three black and white exposures using blue, red and green filters.
+By projecting the three images using colored light it was then possible to recover the original colours.
+See herefor more details.
+At the beginning of the 20th century, Prokudin-Gorsky embarked on a many year project to systematically document the life of the Russian Empire by means of the new  colour  imaging  technology.
+He  then  took  many  of  the  resulting  negatives  with  him  on emigration following the revolution of 1917 and they were eventually purchased and digitizedby the US Library of Congress.
+The  objective  of  this  task  is  to  produce  high  quality  colour  reconstructions  from Prokudin-Gorsky's negatives using simple image processing techniques.

+# TASk_1
+A program that takes any one of these files as an input and produces a corresponding colour image as output.
+To do this you should divide the original image into three parts and then align the second and third channels to the first, displaying the resulting offsets for each channel.
+A  simple  way  to  perform  the  alignment  is  by  searching  through  all  possible  offsets  in  some suitable  range  (e.g.  20  pixels  for  low  resolution  images)  and  computing  for  each  a  score measuring the quality of the match.
+Three suitable metrics include sum of squared differences (SSD), sum of absolute differences (SAD) and the normalizedcross correlation (NCC).

 ## _Implementation and Design_ :
 The entire implementation is implemented using python programming language and works for versions 2.7+ which also requires opencv and numpy libraries installed.